-In October of last year (2017), the spouse and I stayed at the Aloft Manhattan Downtown, right in the middle of the financial district.
+In October of last year (2017), the SO and I stayed at the Aloft Manhattan Downtown, right in the middle of the financial district.

 The experience at Aloft was definitely memorable, although there were many quirks that, well, were not.
 True to New York’s urban jig puzzle architectural habits, the hotel was crammed in between two most definitely older buildings.
 It makes me imagine it went something like this: